-Back pain and neck pain, which are among the most common chronic pain conditions, are frequently caused by spinal stenosis.
+Back pain, neck pain, and spine pain are among the most common chronic pain conditions, are frequently caused by spinal stenosis.
 Although spinal stenosis can arise from several health conditions, the team at Source Healthcare in Santa Monica, California has extensive experience accurately determining the underlying cause and helping patients overcome their pain using the most cutting-edge treatments available.
 Call the office to learn more or use the convenient online booking feature to schedule a consultation today.

 Pain Intervention at Its Best

 Do You Have Spinal Stenosis?